 At just four miles long and two miles wide, Key West won’t take too long to explore once you get there, but it doesn’t mean it’s not worth the spectacular drive on the Overseas Highway, crossing 113-mile chain of islands connected by 42-bridge, including one that’s a full seven miles long.
 Pastel-colored houses and cats and funky bars await at the end of the road, much like they did when Ernest Hemingway and Tennessee Williams were residents.

-Explorers founded Florida in 1513 and since NASA’s inception in 1958, explorers have continued to search for new frontiers using the Space Coast as a base.
+Explorers founded Florida in 1513 and since NASA’s inception in 1958, explorers have continued to search for new frontiers using Florida’s Space Coast as a base.
 When I was a kid, my grandparents used to bring us down from Jacksonville to watch the space shuttle launches.
 The shuttle program was discontinued in 2011, but space exploration continues, so you can still visit Kennedy Space Center, its many retired spacecraft and the Astronaut Hall of Fame on your next visit.

 So, are you all jacked up like Ponce de Leon on Fountain of Youth water?
 No?
 Come on!
 There’s no time like the present to come check out my home sweet home.
 And let me know if you do… I’ve got a million more recommendations, theme park secret tips and suggestions for the best restaurants to get alligator tail.
 And with all this research I’m doing on Florida’s history, I’m just a little bit excited to play tour guide =)